survivejs/webpack-book/manuscript/developing_with_webpack/03_automatic_browser_refresh.md

 ## Alternative Ways to Use *webpack-dev-server*

-We could have passed *webpack-dev-server* options through terminal.
-I find it clearer to manage it within Webpack configuration as that helps to keep *package.json* nice and tidy.
-It is also easier to understand what's going on as you don't need to dig the answers from Webpack source.
+We could have passed the WDS options through terminal.
+I find it clearer to manage it within webpack configuration as that helps to keep *package.json* nice and tidy.
+It is also easier to understand what's going on as you don't need to dig the answers from webpack source.

-Alternatively, we could have set up an Express server of our own and used *webpack-dev-server* as a [middleware](https://webpack.js.org/guides/development/#webpack-dev-middleware).
+Alternatively, we could have set up an Express server of our own and used WDS as a [middleware](https://webpack.js.org/guides/development/#webpack-dev-middleware).
 There's also a [Node.js API](https://webpack.github.io/docs/webpack-dev-server.html#api).
 This is a good approach if you want control and flexibility.

 T> [dotenv](https://www.npmjs.com/package/dotenv) allows you to define environment variables through a *.env* file.
 This can be somewhat convenient during development!